Australian police say Bondi terror attack was ‘inspired by Islamic State’

 NSW state police commissioner Mal Lanyon confirmed that “a vehicle registered to the younger male contained IEDs (intermittent explosive devices) and two homemade IS flags”.

-Mr Lanyon also said police were investigating a trip both men took to the Phillippines last month.
+Mr Lanyon also said police were investigating a trip both men took to the Philippines last month.

 “The reasons why they went and the purpose of that trip and where they went when they were there, are under investigation,” he said.